 I can’t pull off leggings”

+WRONG!!!
 If you’re a plus size there’s just another tiny rule to add to our one rule and you’re good to go: WEAR A BELT.
+That is all.

 Because you should already remember our first rule (they’re not pants) so you’ll be wearing something that covers your private parts, but the bigger worry for heavier set ladies is looking like a shapeless bag of potatoes with a giant shapeless tunic covering your lovely curves.